 In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (U.S. EPA) and the State Water Resources Control Board (State Water Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-State Water Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+U.S. Food and Drug Moigve Administration regulations and California law establish limits for contaminants in bottled water that provide the same protection for public health.